-The final report may be used, in whole or in part, as the basis for development of clinical practice guidelines and other quality enhancement tools, or as a basis for reimbursement and coverage policies.
+This report may be used, in whole or in part, as the basis for development of clinical practice guidelines and other quality enhancement tools, or as a basis for reimbursement and coverage policies.
 AHRQ or U.S. Department of Health and Human Services endorsement of such derivative products may not be stated or implied.

-None of the investigators has any affiliations or financial involvement that conflicts with the material presented in this report.
+None of the investigators have any affiliations or financial involvement that conflicts with the material presented in this report.
+None of the expert consultants played a role in determining the inclusion or exclusion of studies.